mhweiner/fi-test/README.md

 ## To run locally:

-Requirments: You'll need to have node, npm, and yarn installed.
+Requirements: You'll need to have node, npm, and yarn installed.

 ```
 yarn